Trade & Industry II

 The Department of Industry and Commerce regulated insurance companies.
 Statutory deposits were required to undertake certain classes of assurance under the Insurance Act 1909 to 1936.

-The Department registered friendly societies, trade unions, industrial and provident societies.
-The registry was part of the commerce division and responsible under the direction of the registrar who is the member of staff of the Attorney General’s Office for registration and certification of rules.
+The Department registered friendly societies, trade unions, and industrial and provident societies.
+The registry was part of the commerce division and was responsible under the direction of the registrar, who is a member of staff of the Attorney General’s Office for registration and certification of rules.

 The Merchandise Marks Acts, criminalised false descriptions and forged trademarks.
 The Minister may undertake prosecutions where they affect the general interest of the community.
 The Merchandise Marks Act, 1931 provided for restriction orders requiring that imported goods of a particular class shall bear an indication of origin.